mariumtapal/bayes-regression-report/README.md

-Simple Normal Regression Reports with snr():
+Simple Normal Regression Reports with snr()
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->